The doctor will ask about your symptoms and medical history. A physical exam will be done.

-The National Cholesterol Education Program offers these criteria for diagnosing metabolic syndrome .
-With this criteria, you have metabolic syndrome if you have three out of the five conditions.
+The National Cholesterol Education Program offers these criteria for diagnosing metabolic syndrome.
+With these criteria, you have metabolic syndrome if you have 3 of the 5 following conditions:

-Central obesity occurs when extra fat tissue is found in the waist area.
-This has been found to have greater metabolic consequences.
+Central obesity occurs when extra fat tissue is concentrated in the waist area.
+This has been found to have greater metabolic consequences than when fat is concentrated in the hips and thighs.
 Central obesity may be defined as:

-When your body cannot appropriately control the levels of sugar in the blood, impaired fasting glucose eventually occurs.
+When your body cannot appropriately control the levels of sugar in the blood, impaired fasting glucose occurs.
 This is defined as a fasting glucose level greater than or equal to 100 mg/dL (5.6 mmol/L).
-People previously diagnosed with type 2 diabetes meet this criteria.
+People previously diagnosed with type 2 diabetes also meet this criterium.

 Elevated blood pressure is defined as a blood pressure greater than or equal to 130/85 mm Hg.

 Triglycerides are a kind of fat found in your blood.
 This is defined as fasting blood triglycerides greater than or equal to 150 mg/dL (1.6 mmol/L).